Junks5020/deepe-docs/docs/developer/install.md

 > This sets a memory limit of 8GB, suitable for LoRA training on a 1.5B base model with a 16GB Mac.
 Adjust as needed for your system.

 #### b.
+Set Up the Python Environment and Install Required Packages
-For users with Conda installed
+Option 1: For users with Conda installed

 1. Create a new environment (e.g., for Python 3.11):
 ```bash
 conda create -n deepe_prod python=3.11
 ```
-2. Activate the environment:
+1. Activate the environment:
 ```bash
 conda activate deepe_prod
 ```
-3. Install dependencies:
+1. Install dependencies:
 ```bash
 pip3 install -r requirements.txt
 ```
-4. Test installation:
+1. Test installation:
 ```bash
 cd {deepextension_base_dir}/deep-e-python
 python3 app.py
 ```
+Press **Ctrl + C** to stop the process after confirming it starts successfully.

-#### c.
-For users without Conda
+Option 2: For users without Conda installed

+Set up a Python virtual environment using venv and install the required packages manually.

 1. Create and activate a virtual environment:
 ```bash